 Tips to help you this tax time

-The Australian Taxation Office (ATO) want to make it as easy as possible.
+The Australian Taxation Office (ATO) has made it as easy as possible.
 They have a range of information, digital tools and services to help small business owners and operators get their tax and super right.
 Here are some helpful tips for you to keep in mind this year.

 Remember the 3 golden rules for claiming deductions